argoproj-labs/assistant-for-argocd/docs/lightspeed.md

 ```

 3. You will need to copy the token into the argocd-secret with the key `argocd-secret`.
 If you want to do this
-in a GitOps way you an use ExternalSecrets to take the secret from step 2 and insert it into the
+in a GitOps way you use ExternalSecrets to take the secret from step 2 and insert it into the
 existing `argocd-secret` as per this [example](https://github.com/gnunn-gitops/acm-hub-bootstrap/blob/main/components/policies/gitops/base/manifests/gitops-lightspeed/base/lightspeed-external-secret.yaml).

 4. Add a ClusterRoleBinding to allow the `lightspeed-auth` service account to call the Lightspeed API, again adjust as needed